Palm Beach County parents concerned about school safety

 Miller said limiting the points of entrance and exit to a school would add to safety as well as upgrade technology that can detect a firearm or other weapons on campus.

-Palm Beach County Schools have an officer in all 179-district operated schools with the help of PBSO and other agencies.
+Palm Beach County schools have an officer in all 179-district operated schools with the help of the Palm Beach County Sheriff's Office and other law enforcement agencies.

-"We have 8 weeks of summer and our elected officials and our school board has 8 weeks to make our children safe at school," said Richardson.
+"We have eight weeks of summer and our elected officials and our school board has eight weeks to make our children safe at school," said Richardson.

 Miller also suggests that parents sit down and have those tough conversations including mental health with their children in an age-appropriate manner.